-To aid a reader of a planogram and ensure an even deeper understanding of planograms, DotActiv’s Highlighting Function can be used to identify a vast array of aspects on the planogram such as brand, sub-category, segment etc. The Highlights Function can also be set-up to highlight the products on the planogram as a spectrum; indicating low to high sales volume as seen in the GIF below:
+To aid a reader of a planogram and ensure an even deeper understanding of planograms, DotActiv’s Highlighting Function can be used to identify a vast array of aspects on the planogram such as brand, sub-category, segment, and so on.
+The Highlights Function can also be set up to highlight the products on the planogram as a spectrum; indicating low to high sales volume as seen in the GIF below:

 Other reports that can also be used include shelf reports, which, when used and read alongside the planogram, can provide exact information on where each product on the planogram is.
-Shelf reports can also provide details about specific products such as barcode, the amount of facings the product should receive and what the shelf fill capacity should be.
+Shelf reports can also provide details about specific products such as barcodes, the amount of facings the product should receive, and what the shelf fill capacity should be.